 “I always joke you know that you got your keys, your wallet, your earbuds and your nasal spray to take it with you,” Lowental said.

 Education is another key to getting Neffy on the path to the commercial market.
+Lowenthal said they even chose the name Neffy because it is unthreatening, kid friendly, easy to say and hits home their goal of making this treatment more accessible.

 The company is prepping for FDA approval and the funding will help to evaluate Neffy in clinical studies for additional indications.